Are bulldogs good with children?

 --Due to the heavy wrinkles that characterize the English Bulldog, some bulldogs will require skin fold care.
 This could be as simple as a brief periodic wiping of the creases in the face, or a more complex routine that may require washing and applying of powders to absorb moisture in the creases.
 The amount of care each bulldog may need will vary by each dog.
 As for regular bathing, my dogs usually get a bath every 2 to 4 weeks.
 Some of them love it, some of them not so much!
 They are all good for me in the bath tub though :)

-How common is the condition 'Cherry Eye'?
+How common is the condition 'Cherry Eye' in Bulldogs?

 --Cherry eye is fairly common to bulldogs as well as other snub nosed dog breeds.
 If a dog has a 'cherry eye' it is actually a prolapse of the third eyelid gland from the lower eye lid.
 Normally, this inner gland is held in place by a connective tissue.
 Since bulldogs have such short noses, the connective tissue that would normally hold the gland in place is longer and allows the gland to slip out, especially if the dog is rough housing and shaking it's head.
 Cherry eye, although it looks a little shocking, is not life threatening and is easily treatable.
 However, if left untreated it can cause eye infections that could eventually compromise the health of the eyeball.
 It is easily correctable, and frequently dog owners can successfully 'roll' the inner eyelid gland back into place, as shown on this youtube video.